-- Capital expenses, assistance for the construction, renovation, or repair of capital facility projects such as arenas, pools, parks, athletic fields, trails, buildings, grounds, etc. - Food related expenses banquets, dinners, fundraisers and celebrations - Subsidization of wages for full-time employees (additional staff hired to implement the program is eligible) - Property taxes, insurance - Alcoholic beverages - Cash prizes (including gift cards) - Off continent travel - Uniforms, or personal items such as hats or sweatbands - Operating costs of facilities that are directly related to the opportunity are eligible to receive up to 25% of the total grant for each program, up to a maximum of \$500 per program.
-There will be no duplication of funding for opportunities currently funded through Sask Lotteries Trust Fund.
+- Capital expenses, assistance for the construction, renovation, or repair of capital facility projects such as arenas, pools, parks, athletic fields, trails, buildings, grounds, etc. - Food related expenses banquets, dinners, fundraising and celebrations. - Subsidization of wages for full-time employees (additional staff hired to implement the program is eligible). - Property taxes, insurance. - Alcoholic beverages. - Cash prizes (including gift cards).

+- Out of province travel. - Uniforms, or personal items such as hats or sweatbands.

+Note: Operating costs of facilities that are directly related to the opportunity are eligible to receive up to 25% of the total grant for each program, up to a maximum of \$500 per program.

-6. Application Process
+6. Adjudication Process